 The removal, repair and/or replacement instructions vary depending on the type of power module and its KVA rating.
 Refer to the instructions which follow under the specific heading and rating which applies to your drive.

-If minimized down time is a critical factor, it is recommended that a complete converter module and a complete inverter phase module stocked as spares.
+If minimized down-time is a critical factor, it is recommended that a complete converter module and a complete inverter phase module of your drive rating be stocked as spare.